Classical Music

 Flute solo

-Minuet from Flute Sonata No 4 in C major by J S Bach mp3 (JB) (snippet)
+Minuet from Flute Sonata No 4 in C major by J S Bach mp3 (JB) (snippet) (~2002?)

 OK - I'm still very much a beginner so I'm a bit embarrassed about my flute playing - but there it is!
-This was part of some test recordings when experimenting with different acoustics and microphone positions.
-I'll record the whole thing next time I have the microphone out.

 This was an attempt to arrange the fugue from the famous Toccata and Fugue in D Minor by Bach for solo flute.
 I've heard that it has been arranged for solo violin, though I've not heard it or seen the score, and the violin has the advantage of being able to play more than one note at a time!
 Though tricky to play in places, this version works quite well except for the last couple of bars of thick organ chords, when the flute is unable to do anything to rival the intended power of these chords.
 I suspect that the only option is to completely change the ending.